mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 After the movie, he and I walked to Costa Vida, which was about a 10-minute walk.
 “So what did you think of the movie?”
 Kent asked.

 “It was interesting,” I replied.
-“It was a different movie from others.”
+“It was a different movie from others I've seen.”

-“You were probably like, ‘This was the most boring thing I’ve ever seen.’
+“You were probably like, ‘That was the most boring thing I’ve ever seen.’
 I didn’t expect the movie to be that slow.
 It’s probably the first time you’ve watched a movie like that, and it might be your last.
 But what movies have you watched?”

 “I’ve watched some Disney.”

 “SOME Disney?
 Only some?
 Like what?”

-“I like Tangled.
-I also watched Frozen.
-I heard there’s a Frozen II, but I think it came out on my mission.
+“I like _Tangled_.
+I also watched _Frozen_.
+I heard there’s a _Frozen II_, but I think it came out on my mission.
 I haven’t watched it though.”

-“I watched Frozen II, and it was all right,” Kent said.
+“I watched _Frozen II_, and it was all right,” Kent said.
 “I like the first one more though.
-Maybe we could watch Frozen II sometime.”
+Maybe we could watch _Frozen II_ sometime.”

 “So what was it like in Bolivia?
 Were people pretty receptive to the gospel?”